QA Strategy

 Types of UAT in software testing

-Alpha testing: Conducted internally by employees who are not part of the development team.
-The software is tested in the development environment or a controlled staging environment.
-Alpha testing catches major issues before the software is exposed to external users.
+Alpha testing: Conducted internally by employees outside the development team, in development or controlled staging.
+It catches major issues before the software is exposed to external users.

 Beta testing: Conducted by a select group of external users in a production-like environment.
-Beta testers use the software in real-world conditions and provide feedback on functionality, usability, and reliability.
-This is the closest approximation to real-world usage before full release.
+Beta testers use the software in real-world conditions and give feedback on functionality, usability, and reliability — the closest approximation to real usage before full release.

-Contract acceptance testing: Formal testing against a predefined set of criteria specified in a contract or statement of work.
-Common in agency work, consulting projects, and enterprise software deployments where the client has specific acceptance criteria.
+Contract acceptance testing: Formal testing against predefined criteria in a contract or statement of work — common in agency, consulting, and enterprise deployments with specific client acceptance criteria.

-Regulation acceptance testing: Testing conducted to verify compliance with industry regulations (HIPAA, GDPR, PCI-DSS, etc.).
-Failure to pass regulation acceptance testing can block a release entirely, regardless of feature completeness.
+Regulation acceptance testing: Verifies compliance with industry regulations (HIPAA, GDPR, PCI-DSS, etc.).
+Failure here can block a release entirely, regardless of feature completeness.

 How to run an effective UAT process: a step-by-step QA workflow

-Step 1 — Define acceptance criteria upfront: Before development begins, document the specific conditions that must be met for the feature to be accepted.
-These criteria should be written in business language, not technical language.
+Step 1 — Define acceptance criteria upfront: Before development begins, document the conditions a feature must meet to be accepted, in business language, not technical.
 "Users can filter invoices by date range and export to CSV" is an acceptance criterion.
-"The API returns a 200 with a valid JSON payload" is not.
+"The API returns a 200 with valid JSON" is not.

-Step 2 — Prepare test scenarios: Create test scenarios that map to real-world workflows, not just feature checklists.
-Instead of "test the search function," write "as a procurement manager, search for all purchase orders from Q1 that exceed $10,000 and export the results."
-Workflow-based scenarios catch gaps that feature-based testing misses.
+Step 2 — Prepare test scenarios: Map scenarios to real-world workflows, not feature checklists.
+Instead of "test the search function," write "as a procurement manager, search for all Q1 purchase orders over $10,000 and export the results."
+Workflow-based scenarios catch gaps feature-based testing misses.

-Step 3 — Set up the UAT environment: UAT should run in a staging environment that mirrors production as closely as possible — same data (anonymized if necessary), same integrations, same configurations.
-Testing in a sterile environment with fake data produces sterile results.
+Step 3 — Set up the UAT environment: Run UAT in a staging environment that mirrors production as closely as possible — same data (anonymized if needed), same integrations, same configurations.

 Step 4 — Brief the testers: UAT testers aren't QA professionals — they're business users.
-Brief them on what to test, how to report issues, and what constitutes a pass vs a fail.
-Provide clear, written instructions and a simple way to submit feedback (annotated screenshots, session replay recordings, or a visual bug reporting widget).
+Brief them on what to test, how to report issues, and what counts as a pass vs a fail.
+The most useful UAT report isn't a paragraph of "it's broken" — it's an annotated screenshot or a session replay recording that lets a developer see exactly what the tester did, with no follow-up.

-Step 5 — Execute and track: Give testers a defined time window to complete their scenarios.
-Track progress in real time: which scenarios have been executed, which passed, which failed, and which are blocked.
-Use a dashboard that shows UAT progress at a glance.
+Step 5 — Execute and track: Give testers a defined time window, and track progress in real time: which scenarios have run, which passed, which failed, and which are blocked.

 Step 6 — Triage and resolve: Not every UAT issue is a blocker.
-Triage feedback into categories: must-fix before release, acceptable for post-release fix, and enhancement requests for future iterations.
-Focus the team on resolving blockers within the UAT window.
+Triage feedback into must-fix before release, acceptable post-release fix, and enhancement requests for later.

 Step 7 — Formal sign-off: Once all critical scenarios pass and blockers are resolved, obtain formal sign-off from the designated approvers.
-This sign-off is the green light for production deployment — documented, accountable, and data-backed.
+This is the green light for production deployment.

 Common UAT mistakes (and how QA teams avoid them)

-No defined acceptance criteria: Without clear criteria, UAT becomes an open-ended review session where feedback is subjective and impossible to resolve.
-"I don't like it" isn't actionable feedback.
-"The export doesn't include the tax column" is.
+No defined acceptance criteria: Without clear criteria, UAT becomes an open-ended review where feedback is subjective and impossible to resolve.
+"I don't like it" isn't actionable; "the export doesn't include the tax column" is.

 Skipping UAT under deadline pressure: UAT is often the first thing cut when deadlines are tight.
-This is a false economy — the issues UAT would have caught become production issues that cost significantly more to resolve and damage user trust in the process.
+It's a false economy — the issues UAT would have caught become production issues that cost far more to resolve and damage trust in the process.

 UAT vs other QA testing types: a comparison

-UAT vs QA testing: QA testing validates that the software works correctly.
-UAT validates that it works usefully.
+UAT vs QA testing: QA validates that the software works correctly; UAT validates that it works usefully.
 QA asks "does the button submit the form?"
 UAT asks "does this form collect the information our sales team actually needs?"

-UAT vs regression testing: Regression testing checks that existing features still work after changes.
-UAT checks that new features meet business expectations.
+UAT vs regression testing: Regression checks that existing features still work after changes; UAT checks that new features meet business expectations.
 They're complementary — regression ensures stability, UAT ensures relevance.

 What is UAT sign-off?

-UAT sign-off is the formal, documented approval — by named business stakeholders — that a software release has passed user acceptance testing and is ready to deploy to production.
-It is the final human decision in the release cycle before code reaches real users.
+UAT sign-off is the formal, documented approval — by named business stakeholders — that a release has passed user acceptance testing and is ready to deploy to production.

 Going deeper on UAT

-UAT is a broad topic.
-For the practical details behind running it well, see these companion guides:
+For the practical details, see these companion guides:

 UAT environment: how to set up and manage — the infrastructure UAT needs to produce reliable results